mobxjs/mobx-state-tree/docs/getting-started.md

 ## Prerequisites
 This tutorial assumes that you know the basics of how to use React, so if you don't know what React is and how to use it, you may read first [this tutorial](https://facebook.github.io/react/tutorial/tutorial.html).

+### Do I need to learn MobX?
+MST is heavily based on MobX, a basic understanding of the MobX library helps a lot when dealing with complex situations or connecting to React components, but if you don't know it, don't worry, MST itself did'nt require any MobX API.

 ## How to follow along the tutorial
 You can write the code for this tutorial in the browser, using the playground, or in your preferred code editor (e.g. VSCode).